 I warmly welcome Dr Byron’s report.
 She has listened very carefully to all the arguments, and exercised her independent and expert judgement.

 It is clear from Dr Byron’s report that games classification is less well understood that that for films and DVDs.
 We all need to work hard to bring understanding up to the same level, and help parents and children make informed choices.
+Games

-Games like Grand Theft Auto: San Andreas are for adults, and should be treated in the same way as ‘18’ rated films and DVDs.
+like Grand Theft Auto: San Andreas are for adults, and should be treated in the same way as ‘18’ rated films and DVDs.

 Dr Byron says that when it comes to content, parents want better information on which to base their decisions.
-I welcome the film-style classification system and greater role for the BBFC which she recommends in paragraph 7.47 of her
+I welcome the film-style classification system and greater role for the BBFC which she recommends in paragraph 7.47 of her report.

-At the BBFC we provide symbols which are trusted and understood; thorough, independent examination by skilled games players; individually tailored health warnings, and also the full reasoning for the classification covering all the key
+At the BBFC we provide symbols which are trusted and understood; thorough, independent examination by skilled games players; individually tailored health warnings, and also the full reasoning for the classification covering all the key issues; a

-issues; a cutting edge approach to online film and games content, including independent monitoring.
+cutting edge approach to online film and games content, including independent monitoring.

 We co-operate closely with the Pan European Games Information Systems (PEGI) and will continue to do so.
-Unlike PEGI, the BBFC has the power, in exceptional cases, to reject films, DVDs and games which have the potential to pose real harm
+Unlike PEGI, the BBFC has the power, in exceptional cases, to reject films, DVDs and games which have the potential to pose real harm risk.

-except where there are real harm risks.
+are real harm risks.
 But we do not think it would be right to remove the reserve rejection power and we are pleased that Dr Byron agrees with this.

 The BBFC has been able to handle a major expansion of the DVD market over the last few years, and we are ready and able to take on the extra work envisaged by Dr Byron.
-We attach great importance to providing a speedy and effective
+We attach great importance to providing a speedy and effective service,

-service, primarily to the public, but also to the creative industries who produce films, DVDs and games.
+primarily to the public, but also to the creative industries who produce films, DVDs and games.
 We will be talking to the Government, PEGI and the games industry about how to implement Dr Byron’s recommendations.